 A Book Review – Educational Leadership in Pakistan

-This is the primary ever ebook on instructional leadership posted in Pakistan.
+This is the first-ever ebook on instructional leadership posted in Pakistan.
 Dr. Jan-e-Alam Khaki and Dr. Qamar Safdar are the editors of this ebook.
 The ebook includes a chain of empirical research undertaken by certified academic researchers in Pakistan, associated without delay or not directly with AKU-IED.
-There are various concept frightening and insightful subjects in this book; each complements our studying stories.
+This book contains various frightening and insightful subjects; each complements our studying stories.
 The ebook is divided into four sections and fourteen chapters; each segment and bankruptcy intertwines with every different and illuminates issues and their remedial measures.
 Section one describes the development of schooling leadership in Pakistan.
-The second sections offer the Diversity of Leadership: perceptions and practices of leadership in Pakistan.
-The 1/3 consultation looks at the position of the instructional change dealers, and the fourth section explores the destiny possibilities of educational leadership in Pakistan.
-To get in-intensity insights from the ebook, we focused on the first two sections and reviewed the initial six chapters.